GooseyHonker/RecursiveSimplicity/README.md

 ---

-By purchasing, downloading, or reading NeuroSimplicity, you confirm that you have read, understood, and agreed to all the terms of this Disclaimer.
+By purchasing, downloading, or reading Recursive Simplicity: End the Nightmare, you confirm that you have read, understood, and agreed to all the terms of this Disclaimer.
 Failure to comply with this Disclaimer may result in your waiver of any claims against the author or publisher.